 - Identify specific behaviors.
 Explain in clear terms that you have no wish to discourage use of the library; however, your staff has reported a pattern of behavior (list behaviors) that is disruptive.
 Explain that if the behavior stops, the individuals are welcome to continue to use the facility.

 - Identify specific consequences if the behavior persists.
 Explain that you will instruct staff to contact University Police/Campus Security immediately if the behavior persists.
-Explain further that an allegation of student misconduct filed with University Police/Campus Security may result in a referral to the Office of Judicial Affairs.*
+Explain further that an allegation of student misconduct filed with University Police/Campus Security may result in a referral to the Office of Student Accountability and Conflict Response. *